Estimated reading time: 6 minutes

 Hey!
 I’m getting old!

 After watching our televangelist, we worked for another hour before cleaning up.
 We headed to Joe and Amy’s home to celebrate the 4th!
 It feels so great to have a wonderful family.
-We talked to Colleen this morning and Miss Robin.
-We placed a call to Lisa & Pete, ut they must have been out and about.
+We talked to Colleen and Miss Robin this morning.
+We called Lisa & Pete, but they must have been out and about.

 We got pictures from Lilly and Remy; they were busy shopping!
 Two of my great-grandchildren!